What to know about the trial of a Colorado dentist accused of poisoning his wife

-DENVER — (AP) — The trial of James Craig, a Colorado dentist accused of killing his wife Angela Craig by gradually poisoning her, is winding down.
-Jurors have heard from some of her relatives and also women James Craig had been having affairs with, all called by prosecutors.
-Closing arguments are expected this week.
+DENVER — (AP) — The trial of James Craig, a Colorado dentist accused of killing his wife Angela Craig by gradually poisoning her, is wrapping up.
+Lawyers are set to deliver closing arguments Tuesday before jurors begin deliberations.

+Jurors have heard from some of Angela Craig's relatives and also women James Craig had been having affairs with, all called by prosecutors.
+James Craig didn’t testify and his lawyers didn’t present any witnesses, which they’re not required to.

 Angela Craig, 43, was a mother of six children who friends and family say was devoted to her family.
 She was the youngest of 10 siblings herself and a member of The Church of Jesus Christ of Latter-day Saints.
 Described as organized and dependable, she had taken over her mother’s role as the genealogist for her birth family, an important role in their faith.
 Her older brother Mark Pray said she had been “happy and positive” since she was a child.
 But her sister Toni Kofoed testified that her sister had confided in her about struggles she was having in her marriage.
 However, pushing back against defense suggestions that her sister may have killed herself, Kofoed said her sister had a “broken heart” but not a “broken mind.”